mshaik791/appian/docs/heygen-integration.md

 # HeyGen Streaming Avatar Integration

-This implementation adopts the HeyGen demo's end-to-end approach for streaming avatars in the Appian social work simulation platform.
+This implementation adopts the HeyGen demo's end-to-end approach for streaming avatars in the OxbridgEducation social work simulation platform.

 ## Files Created